mnapoli/workshop-middlewares/README.md

 Use a middleware [`Pipe`](src/Middleware/Pipe.php) to assemble multiple middlewares into a bigger application.

 The [`ErrorHandler`](src/Middleware/ErrorHandler.php) middleware must run before the next middlewares: it will catch exceptions thrown in next middlewares and show an error page.

+## Step 4: split the flow with a router

+Use the router to map URLs to handlers (aka controllers).